Selling products has never been easier, yet it’s getting harder with each day. Thanks to the internet!

-- Keywords search volumes – Search data and competition related to your product’s keywords can give you a good insight into what the demand looks like.
+- Keyword search volumes – Search data and competition related to your product’s keywords can give you a good insight into what the demand looks like.
 You can determine the search volume using tools like Google’s Keyword Planner, Keyword Anywhere, Moz, KWFinder, and Keyword Tool.

 - Keeping up with the trends – Staying up-to-date with trends can help you predict demands and capitalize on them at an early stage.
 Tools like Google Trends and BuzzSumo to analyze the trending topics and plan potential products around the same.

 - Social listening – What your potential customers have to say can provide some great data points to tailor your products as per their needs.
-Peeking into customers’ reviews, social media pages, discussion forums can reveal their pain points, expectations, satisfaction criteria, and much more.
+Peeking into customers’ reviews, social media pages, and discussion forums can reveal their pain points, expectations, satisfaction criteria, and much more.